LytixDev/wander/README.md

 The project is built using a `Make`.
 The project has three targets: `make`, `make gui`, `make gui_macos` and `make client`.

 - `make` builds the simulated mobile mesh.
+- `make gui` and `make gui_macos` builds the samilated mobile mesh with a graphical visualization.
 - `make client` builds a client program that connects to the simulated mobile mesh.
-- `make gui` and `make gui_macos` builds a visualization of the simulated mobile mesh.

 IMPORTANT: if you have already built the simulated mobile mesh using `make`, you need to `make clean` before you can `make gui` or `make gui_macos`.